Eastside High School (Austin, Texas): History

 In December 2011, principal Joseph Coburn resigned, and Bryan Miller was named Interim Principal.
-Miller was confirmed as principal by the AISD Board of Trustees in March 2012.
+Miller was confirmed as principal by AISD's board of trustees in March 2012.

 The AISD Board of Trustees voted unanimously to contract with Talent Development Secondary of Johns Hopkins University to manage Eastside Memorial High School in May 2013.
-In April 2017, TEA announced that Eastside Memorial would become one of 3 high schools in AISD to offer an Early College High School program where students have the opportunity to earn high school diploma and associate degree.
+In April 2017, the Texas Education Agency announced that Eastside Memorial would become one of 3 high schools in AISD to offer an early college high school program where students have the opportunity to earn high school diploma and associate degree.
 The school would be officially renamed to Eastside Memorial Early College High School in August 2017.

 As part of AISD's 2017 Bond program, Eastside Memorial relocated from the Johnston Campus to the Original L.C.
 Anderson High School campus.
 A new school building was built on the site.
 Since the school's namesake memorial remained at the Johnston campus, the school was renamed to Eastside Early College High School in April 2021.